 It still calms my mind easier than any other form of meditation that I practice.

-But, over the past 25 years, I am also hooked on the combination of photography and the Photoshop.
+But, over the past 25 years, I am also hooked on the combination of photography and Photoshop.
 I use photoshop like I am painting with a Kolinsky sable loaded with finely ground pigment.

 I believe that the unifying matrix is from an art course that I taught for several years, Color Composition.